hermescenter/dontspy.eu/site/content/en/home/hero.md

 # Ever wondered what living under AI surveillance in Europe would feel like?

-# Don't Spy EU allows you to run a fun & realistic simulation, so that you can experience first-hand the consequences of flawed RBI (Remote Biometric Identification) systems.
+# Don't Spy EU allows you to run a fun & realistic simulation, so that you can experience first-hand the consequences of flawed RBI (Remote Biometric Identification).